Vaibhav Madhukar Pichad

 Vaibhav Madhukar Pichad is an Indian politician from Ahmednagar district.
 He was a Member of the 13th Maharashtra Legislative Assembly from Akole Vidhan Sabha constituency which is reserved for the candidates belonging to the Schedule Tribes.
 He was a Member of the Legislative Assembly in Maharashtra from Nationalist Congress Party.
 In 2019 he left Nationalist Congress Party and joined Bhartiya Janata Party.
 Currently, he is working as National Minister BJP Scheduled Tribes Morcha.

 Early life

 Vaibhav Pichad was born on 27 April 1974.
 His father Madhukar Pichad was also a Member of the Legislative Assembly in Maharashtra from Akole Assembly Constituency and Tribal Minister of Maharashtra.
 Vaibhav Pichad is a key figure in the cooperative movement and is the chairman of a Co-Operative Milk Union Amrutsagar.
 Pichad was also a former member of Ahmednagar Zila Parishad.

 Political career

 Vaibhav Pichad began his political career in the year 2000 as Youth President of the Nationalist Congress Party in Akole.
 In the year 2002, Vaibhav Pichad was elected as a Member of Zila Parishad Ahmednagar.
 In 2014, Pichad won Maharashtra State Legislative Assembly Election.
-In 2021, Vaibhav Pichad appointed as National Minister BJP Scheduled Tribes Morcha.
+Vaibhav Pichad was appointed National Minister BJP Scheduled Tribes Morcha (2021).